super-ienien/twitter-webhooks/README.md

         #### arguments
         *  **config** - `Object`:
-            * **config.serverUrl** - `string`: The server URL were twitter can reach the webhook app (eg: 'https://my.aweso.me/service')
+            * **config.serverUrl** - `string`: The server URL where twitter can reach the webhook app (eg: 'https://my.aweso.me/service')
             * **config.route** - `string`: the route of the middleware in the app (eg: '/user-activity-webhook')
             * **config.consumerKey** - `string`: Your Twitter app consumerKey
             * **config.consumerSecret** - `string`: Your Twitter app consumerSecret
             * **config.accessToken** - `string`: Your Twitter app accessToken
             * **config.accessTokenSecret** - `string`: Your Twitter app accessTokenSecret
             * **config.environment** - `string`: The environment name of the webhook.
 You can find it in your [twitter dashboard](https://developer.twitter.com/en/dashboard)
-            * **config.app** - `Express App` *(optional)*: The express app on which mount the middleware.
-If not provided don't forget to mount the middleware (eg : `app.use(userActivity.route, userActivity)` )
+            * **config.app** - `Express App` *(optional)*: The express app on which to mount the middleware.
+If not provided, don't forget to mount the middleware (eg : `app.use(userActivity.route, userActivity)` )

          #### return value `UserActivity`
         This method returns a [UserActivity](#middleware-useractivity) middleware.

 * ## Middleware: UserActivity

     An UserActivity middleware is created using the [twitterWebhooks.userActivity(config)](#useractivityconfig) method.
-This middleware can be mount on an ExpressJs app.
+This middleware can be mounted on an ExpressJs app.
 Each middleware is associated with one User Activity webhook.
-UserActivity middlewares have a set of methods that helps to configure the webhook by sending calls to the twitter API.
+UserActivity middlewares has a set of methods that helps to configure the webhook by sending calls to the twitter API.

     The UserActivity middlewares implements [EventEmitters](https://nodejs.org/dist/latest-v10.x/docs/api/events.html#events_class_eventemitter).